 There is a fixed number of medical places for Cambridge as a whole.
 These places are distributed across Colleges by a quota system which limits the number of offers that a college is permitted to make.
 In recent years Trinity’s quota of places has been 11 and it is likely that this will also be the figure for entry in October 2018.
 Over the last three years, the combined quota has been split equally between men and women, from a range of schools.

 Trinity has a long and distinguished history of contributions to medical research and three recent Masters of the College have been Nobel Laureates in Physiology or Medicine.
-At present the teaching of Medical Sciences at Trinity is looked after by five Fellows of the College: Catherine Aiken (Obstetrics and Gynaecology (Clinical Medicine)), Rebecca Fitzgerald (Physiology and Tumour Biology (Clinical Medicine)), Colin Hughes (Microbiology and Pathology), Roger Keynes (Neurosciences), and Rick Livesey (Pharmacology).
+At present the teaching of Medical Sciences at Trinity is looked after by five Fellows of the College: Catherine Aiken (Obstetrics and Gynaecology (Clinical Medicine)), Rebecca Fitzgerald (Physiology and Tumour Biology (Clinical Medicine)), Colin Hughes and Richard Hayward (Microbiology and Pathology), Roger Keynes (Neurosciences), and Rick Livesey (Pharmacology).

 Applicants for places at Trinity usually have two interviews, each with two members of the Medical Sciences teaching staff.
 The special nature of the Cambridge medical course means that the interview is likely to focus strongly on scientific matters and you should be prepared to discuss topics from any of your A-level science subjects.
 The standard minimum conditional offer is A*A*A at A-level, including Chemistry and two other science subjects, although successful applicants typically achieve three A* grades; comparable conditions are set for those taking the IB and other school-leaving examinations.